 Nanofabrication and characterisation

-The majority of the devices and structures are made using optical and e-beam lithography, focused ion beam, and in-situ manipulation of nano and micro-scaled objects.
+The majority of the devices and structures we produce are made using optical and e-beam lithography, focused ion beam, and in-situ manipulation of nano and micro-scaled objects.
 Nanofabrication is quite simply fabrication on a nanometer scale.
 Likewise nanomanipulation is the manipulation of objects and structures on a similar scale.
 The reason we do this is to exploit the unique properties that can exist in materials and devices when they are this small.